Jaafar-Soudani/hospital-triage/readme.md

+## Architechture
+The app is hosted using a php server.
+The php server processes the request and returns an appropriate HTML file (with embdedded CSS/JS)
+The php server communicates with a locally hosted PostgreSQL database.

 ### QUICK START: Configure dbCreds.json to your database server.
 Then Run Main.php to populate database with dummy patient and staff data.